NREL/T3CO/README.md

 ### 2. Cloning the [GitHub Repo](https://github.com/NREL/T3CO)
 T3CO can also be installed directly from a clone of the GitHub repository which makes it easier to access input files and run the tool using a Command Line Interface.

-First, [clone](https://git-scm.com/docs/git-clone) the repository from [GitHub](https://github.com/NREL/T3CO):
+First, [clone](https://git-scm.com/docs/git-clone) the repository from [GitHub](https://github.com/NREL/T3CO) from your desired directory:
 ```bash
 git clone https://github.com/NREL/T3CO.git T3CO
 ```

-From within the [Python environment](./docs/installation.md#setting-up-env), navigate to the parent directory containing the T3CO repository e.g. `cd GitHub/T3CO/` and run:
+From within the [Python environment](./docs/installation.md#setting-up-env), navigate to the parent directory containing the T3CO repository (e.g. `cd GitHub/T3CO/`) and run:
 ```bash
 pip install -e .
 ```
 This installs the local version of the T3CO clone along with all its [dependencies](https://github.com/NREL/T3CO/blob/main/requirements.txt).

 ### Copying the Demo Input Files
 The [`t3co.resources`](https://github.com/NREL/T3CO/tree/main/t3co/resources) folder contains all the necessary input files needed for running T3CO.
-To get an offline copy of this folder in your prefered directory, run:
+To get an offline copy of this folder in your preferred directory, run:
 ```bash
 install_t3co_demo_inputs
 ```